Decision Making in Robots and Autonomous Agents

-On the practical side, one of the assignments will require programming, in an environment such as Matlab.
+On the practical side, one of the assignments will require programming in a high level language such as Python or C++.
 Students are expected to enter this course with sufficient programming skill, or the capacity to learn what is required on the fly.
 However, this is not a 'programming course' - the classroom discussion will focus on algorithmic and conceptual ideas.